-They trekked seven hours, including an hour in up to the chest-deep Makaroro River, before clambering down 480 metres of rock, shingle, shale, tussock and leatherwood to reach the Tolaga Bay couple - in the dark, at 3am.
+They trekked seven hours, including an hour in the chest-high Makaroro River, before clambering down 480m of rock, shingle, shale, tussock and leatherwood to reach the Tolaga Bay couple - in the dark, at 3am.

 "They knew where they were," Mr James said.
 "It was just a matter of reaching them, and extracting them from the ranges."

 The couple had entered the ranges from the Triplex Carpark on Sunday and were on their way back from a western crossing to Maropea Forks when the weather made its severe turn on Wednesday.